Sittuyin

 Sittuyin (စစ်တုရင်), also known as Burmese chess, is a strategy board game created in Myanmar.
 It is a direct offspring of the Indian game of chaturanga, which arrived in Myanmar in the 8th century thus it is part of the same family of games such as chess and shogi.
 Sit is the modern Burmese word for "army" or "war"; the word sittuyin can be translated as "representation of the four characteristics of army"—chariot, elephant, cavalry and infantry.

-In its native land, the game has been largely overshadowed by Western (international) chess, although it remains popular in the northwest regions.
+In its native land, the game has been largely overshadowed by Western (international) chess, although it remains popular in the northwestern regions.

 Board

 The sittuyin board consists of 64 squares, 8 rows and 8 columns, without alternating colors.
-The board has also two diagonal lines from corner to corner, which are known as sit-ke-myin (စစ်ကဲမျဉ်း, general's lines).
+The board also has two diagonal lines from corner to corner, which are known as sit-ke-myin (စစ်ကဲမျဉ်း, general's lines).

 Pieces and their moves

 Pieces are commonly made of wood, and sometimes of ivory.
 The height of the pieces varies by class.
 The official colors of the pieces are red and black.